 Supplementary tables, figures or illustrations (photographs, drawings, etc.) must be correlatively numbered as annexes (e.g. Annex 1) within the main text.
 The Editorial Committee will clarify any doubts concerning where they should appear in the manuscript.
 Articles can be submitted in Catalan, Spanish or English.
 Please use a clear, concise, comprehensive style as grammatically correct as possible.
 Make readability a priority.

+The common name of a species should be given in small letters.
 When referring to a species for the first time in the text, give both the common and scientific names when possible.
 Place names may appear either in their original form or in the language of the manuscript, but please use the same criteria throughout the text.